Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

 Looks like we can run a tool called `qpdf`.

-[QPDF's][QPDF] documentation is not the most intuitive in my opinion, but reading what it does gives us an idea on its capabilities.
+[QPDF's][QPDF] documentation is not the most intuitive in my opinion, but reading what it does gives us an idea of its capabilities.

-*With QPDF, it is possible to copy objects from one PDF file into another.* Can we copy the contents from root.txt into a new accessible file for us?
+*"With QPDF, it is possible to copy objects from one PDF file into another"*.
+Can we copy the contents from root.txt into a new accessible file for us?

 If we go to the [Basic Invocation][Basic Invocation] section we will find a usage example.